π§ Design Goals and Principles¶

 Calls can be connected to the components containing the called method via the

-field of RecordAppCallMethod.
+path field of RecordAppCallMethod.

 This class also holds information about the instrumented method.